jlangch/venice/doc/readme/ipc.md

 ### Publish / Subscribe

 Publish a message to a topic.
 All clients that have subscribed to a topic will receive the messages on the topic.
+After subscribing to a topic the client turns into subscription mode and listens for messages.
 To unsubscribe just close the IPC client.

 **synchronous publish**